medcomdk/ehmi/docs/assets/documents/eas/index.md

 Examples of search services EAS support include:
 * Search for a patient’s general practitioner.
 * Search for general practitioners in a delimited geographical area (relevant for patients with no fixed general practitioner).
-* Search for recipients capable of receiving specific types of messages – not just the overall message type (including version), but also more detailed searches concerning specific aspects of the message to be sent (relevant, e.g., in relation to referrals for X-ray examinations that require special equipment not offered by all X-ray departments.)
+* Search for recipients capable of receiving specific types of messages – not just the overall message type (including version), but also more detailed searches concerning specific aspects of the message to be sent (relevant, e.g., in relation to referrals for X-ray examinations that require special equipment not offered by all X-ray departments).

 EHMI uses a component to handle health care adressing.